irods/irods-legacy/iRODS/modules/extendedICAT/README.txt

 your new columns for this user interface to the general-query.
-Your added tables can be used much like the built-in ICAT tables: queries can be made on them via microservices, by clients, etc.  The general-update can insert new rows with provided values, the current irods time (determined by ICAT code), or a sequence value (ICAT code using a DBMS sequence) (see lib/core/include/rodsGeneralUpdate.h).
+Your added tables can be used much like the built-in ICAT tables: queries can be made on them via microservices, by clients, etc.  The general-update (rc/rsGeneralUpdate) can insert new rows with provided values, the current irods time (determined by ICAT code), or a sequence value (ICAT code using a DBMS sequence) (see lib/core/include/rodsGeneralUpdate.h).

+There are no currently defined micro-services or C clients that use the general-update call.
+If you add some, you may want to add logic on the server side (in rsGeneralUpdate.c) to restrict this to only irods admin users as the normal access control provided in the ICAT layer to the ICAT tables does not apply to these extended tables.
+This would be:
+   if (rsComm->clientUser.authInfo.authFlag < LOCAL_PRIV_USER_AUTH) {
+       return(CAT_INSUFFICIENT_PRIVILEGE_LEVEL);
+   }

+Of course, these tables can be updated external to iRODS through other DBMS capabilities, altho care should be taken to protect the ICAT tables.

 To enable this: